Ads 468x60px

 Respect begets respect

 As with all relationships, whether it’s face to face or online, respect for one’s self and other people is very important.
-Encourage your child to treat others respectfully – no insulting or humiliating people on social media or creating and sharing nasty images of someone else.
+Encourage your child to treat others respectfully – no insulting or humiliating people on social media or creating and sharing nasty images of someone else, remind them to the common trolling dangers found online and that by treating people nicely, they are more likely to do the same in return.
 Similarly, teach your child to block or unfriend people who do not treat them with respect.

 Protect your privacy